jethrokuan/braindump/content/posts/fitness.md

 The key to resolving pain and discomfort is improving strength and endurance of the appropriate musculature.

 ### Understanding Pain {#understanding-pain}

-One of the first models of pain was the gate ocntrol theory.
+One of the first models of pain was the gate control theory.
 This quickly became outdated, and 2 primary models remain: The neuromatrix theory of pain, and the biopsychosocial model.